Are We Becoming the CX Police?

 But somehow I felt like I had been pulled over by the CX police.
 Ugh.

 Another CX ‘expert’ wrote to me and suggested, “Just teach people Journey Mapping.
-Once they know the Customer journey, they will know how to deliver a great Customer experience.”
+Because once they know the Customer journey, they will know how to deliver a great Customer experience.”

-But a knee jerk recommendation (Journey Mapping) without working to understanding the business context (train our Customer Service Leaders who manage thousands of globally sited Agents) strikes me as a bit presumptuous.
+But a knee jerk recommendation (Journey Mapping in this case) without working to understanding the business context (train our Customer Service Leaders who manage thousands of globally sited Agents) strikes me as a bit presumptuous.

 The questions I wish I’d been asked